hashicorp/consul/middleware/kubernetes/README.md

 	#
 	cidrs 10.0.0.0/24 10.0.10.0/25

+	# upstream <address> [<address>] ...
+	#
+	# Defines upstream resolvers used for resolving services that point to
+	# external hosts (External Services).  <address> can be an ip, and ip:port, or
+	# a path to a file structured like resolv.conf.
+	upstream 12.34.56.78:53

 	# fallthrough
 	#
 	# If a query for a record in the cluster zone results in NXDOMAIN,